bgoonz/BGOONZ_BLOG_2.0/src/pages/style-guide.md

 ---
 title: My Developer Tools
-subtitle: The style guide provides you with a blueprint of default post and page styles.
+subtitle: The style guide provides you with a blueprint of default post and page styles
 seo:
   title: Theme Style Guide
   description: A reference for suggested typographic treatment and styles for your content